Genuine Savings Calculator

 This calculator is designed to help you determine how your deposit will be viewed by the banks, and whether you meet their genuine savings requirements.
 However, each lender and mortgage insurer have their own policies and definition of genuine savings.

 This can be confusing for many people and can make it harder to ascertain whether you fit into their criteria.

 You may notice that changing the time you have been renting, the percentage of the property value you are borrowing, or if you are receiving a first home owners grant, interacts with the other information you have input.

 Please enter your current situation in its entirety, otherwise the result will not be accurate!

 Unfortunately the banks have created some very complex and often counter-intuitive policies to assess genuine savings.

-This is why the calculator is a helpful tool that will reflect how the banks actually view genuine savings, as opposed to the common misconceptions that people have about flexible bank policy.
+This is why the calculator is a helpful tool that reflects how the banks actually view genuine savings, as opposed to the common misconceptions that people have about the flexibility of bank policy.